cs4372/ios-projects/TaskMaster/README.md

 - Choose from grid, list, or calendar views to visualize tasks
 - Access and review all the completed tasks in one place
 - Easily find completed tasks using search and filtering options
+- Support for light/dark mode based on user's phone settings

 # Installation
 1. Clone the ios-projects repository